Sarah McCulloch, alumna, MSc Occupational Therapy

 The main issue for Sarah’s mentee was lack of self-esteem, compounded by social isolation.
 “It’s a huge issue for many autistic people,” she says.
 “As children, they may be afraid, or display challenging behaviour, so they don’t get to interact with their peers.
 They never learn social skills, and so end up becoming lonely, isolated adults.”

-This is why social interaction is at the heart of the new business.
-The plan is to start online with a view to moving offline in the future.
+This is why social interaction is at the heart of the business.
 “I want people to be able to meet in the real world, and learn how to communicate and make friends,” she says.
 “Project Cygnet showed me how valuable that is.
 Just meeting someone else made such a difference to my mentee’s confidence.”

 Positive role models

-Initially, Sarah plans to create a peer-to-peer platform, where all ‘citizens’ can register for informal mentoring and other low-cost resources.
-Eventually, the plan is to train her own team of Autistic Empire mentors.
+Sarah created a peer-to-peer platform, where all ‘citizens’ can register for informal mentoring and other low-cost resources.

 The Autistic Empire website also features news, a podcast and an interactive test for autism.
 Then there’s the shop – a region of the Empire close to Sarah’s heart.
 “A lot of shops for autistic people major on the disability/aid thing,” she says.
 “I don’t want to do that.
 I want to provide useful products but also to reclaim and celebrate our identity.”